jnabor/react-robot-game/README.md

 ## Thank You

-Pleas let me know if there are any issues or if you have any questions.
+Please let me know if there are any issues or if you have any questions.

 Jayson Nabor
 <br />